Exceptional Melanoma Treatment

 Treatment for skin cancer includes:

-If you or a loved one are experiencing melanoma symptoms in Williamsport or Wellsboro, PA, visit the Cancer Center at UPMC Susquehanna as soon as possible in order to rule out skin cancer.
+If you or a loved one are experiencing melanoma symptoms in Williamsport or Wellsboro, PA, visit your provider as soon as possible in order to rule out skin cancer.

 You can follow the ABCDE rule when looking out for signs of melanoma: